-Persons in receipt of Jobseekers Benefit are required to advise the Department of Social Protection of any change to their circumstances, particularly those in relation to their availability for work, education, training or work experience.
-Failure to disclose such information could result in a Jobseekers Payment being suspended or disqualified.
+Persons in receipt of Jobseeker's Benefit are required to advise the Department of Employment Affairs and Social Protection of any change to their circumstances, particularly those in relation to their availability for work, education, training or work experience.
+Failure to disclose such information could result in a Jobseeker's Payment being suspended or disqualified.
 If this happens you may be able to appeal this decision, please contact the INOU on (01) 856 0088 for information.

-Jobseekers Benefit - Penalty Rates
+Jobseeker's Benefit - Penalty Rates

-Your Jobseekers payment may be reduced if you fail, without good cause, to avail of suitable education, training or development opportunities or specified employment programmes and schemes, which are considered appropriate to your circumstances and which are agreed with the Department of Social Protection/Intreo or employment service providers contracted by the Minister for Social Protection.
+Your Jobseeker's payment may be reduced if you fail, without good cause, to avail of suitable education, training or development opportunities or specified employment programmes and schemes, which are considered appropriate to your circumstances and which are agreed with the Intreo Centre or employment service providers contracted by the Minister for Employment Affairs and Social Protection.

 Offers of training or participation in programmes, including work experience, must be suitable and appropriate to your personal circumstances.

-Moving from Jobseekers Benefit to Allowance (JA)
+Moving from Jobseeker's Benefit to Jobseeker's Allowance

-If you have exhausted your entitlement to a Jobseekers Benefit payment you may be able to claim Jobseekers Allowance.
-Moving from Jobseekers Benefit to Jobseekers Allowance is not automatic; you must make an application for Jobseekers Allowance with the Department of Social Protection.
+If you have exhausted your entitlement to a Jobseeker's Benefit payment you may be able to claim Jobseeker's Allowance.
+Moving from Jobseeker's Benefit to Jobseeker's Allowance is not automatic; you must make an application for Jobseeker's Allowance with the Department of Employment Affairs and Social Protection.

-The main difference between the two payments is that Jobseekers Benefit is a non-means tested payment, but Jobseekers Allowance is means tested.
-This means that your rate of payment on Jobseekers Allowance could be affected by any savings, capital, investments or property in Ireland or abroad (other than your own home) held by you or your spouse, civil partner or cohabitant.
+The main difference between the two payments is that Jobseeker's Benefit is a non-means tested payment, but Jobseeker's Allowance is means tested.
+This means that your rate of payment on Jobseeker's Allowance could be affected by any savings, capital, investments or property in Ireland or abroad (other than your own home) held by you or your spouse, civil partner or cohabitant.

-While your application for Jobseekers Allowance is being processed you may be able to apply for a means tested Supplementary Welfare Allowance (SWA) payment for yourself and your family - see Chapter 2 for more on SWA payments.
+While your application for Jobseeker's Allowance is being processed you may be able to apply for a means tested Supplementary Welfare Allowance (SWA) payment for yourself and your family - see Chapter 2 for more on SWA payments.

-Jobseekers Allowance (JA)
+Jobseeker's Allowance (JA)

-Jobseekers Allowance is a payment available to unemployed jobseekers who are out of work, who do not have enough PRSI contributions to qualify for Jobseekers Benefit and who satisfy the 'Genuinely Seeking Work' conditions.
-Jobseekers Allowance is 'means tested', so any income you, or your spouse, civil partner or cohabitant, have from savings, investments and property other than your own home may affect your payment.
+Jobseeker's Allowance is a payment available to unemployed jobseekers who do not have enough PRSI contributions to qualify for Jobseeker's Benefit and who satisfy the qualifying conditions e.g. 'Genuinely Seeking Work'.
+Jobseeker's Allowance is 'means-tested', so any income you, or your spouse, civil partner or cohabitant, have from savings, investments and property other than your own home may affect your payment.

-You may receive an additional payment for your spouse, civil partner or cohabitant (Qualified Adult) and any qualified children under the age of 18.
-If the Qualified Adult works, up to a maximum of $\leqslant$ 60 ( $\leqslant$ 20 per day) for 3 or more days work is disregarded and 60% of the balance is assessed as income and is deducted from the family rate of payment.
+You may receive an additional payment for your spouse, civil partner or cohabitant (Qualified Adult) and any qualified children under the age of 18, or 18-22 if in full-time education.
+If the Qualified Adult works, up to a maximum of $\in$ 60 ( $\in$ 20 per day) for 3 or more days work is disregarded and 60% of the balance is assessed as income and is deducted from the family rate of payment.
 See Chapter 4.

-Maximum Rates of Payment - Jobseekers Allowance
+Maximum Rates of Payment Jobseeker's Allowance

-Main Claimant: €188.00
+Main Claimant: €193.00

-Qualified Adult: €124.80
+Qualified Adult: €128.10

 Each Qualified Child €29.80

-Jobseekers Allowance may be affected by any additional income from employment, self-employment, savings, investments, pensions and property other than your own home.
+Jobseeker's Allowance may be affected by any additional income from employment, selfemployment, savings, investments, pensions and property other than your own home.

-Jobseekers Allowance - Duration of payment
+Jobseeker's Allowance - Duration of payment

-Jobseekers Allowance is paid from 18 years to 66 years as long as you continue to satisfy the qualifying criteria - that you are fully unemployed or unemployed at least 4 out of 7 days, that you are fit, able and available for work, that you are Genuinely Seeking Work, that you are willing to accept any reasonable offer of training, re-training, education or work experience and that you continue to satisfy the means test.
+Jobseeker's Allowance is paid from 18 years to 66 years as long as you continue to satisfy the qualifying criteria - that you are fully unemployed or unemployed at least 4 out of 7 days, that you are fit, able and available for work, that you are genuinely seeking work, that you are willing to accept any reasonable offer of training, re-training, education or work experience and that you continue to satisfy the means test.

-Jobseekers Allowance - under 26 years of age
+Jobseeker's Allowance - under 26 years of age